Waerenga-a-Hika: The Hinge of Fate

 Today, Rongowhakaata stands alongside Te Aitanga-ā-Māhaki — united through whakapapa, shared history, and a collective commitment to justice and restoration.
 Waerenga-a-Hika is not only a story of what was taken.
 It is a reminder of what endures: our mana, our identity, and our responsibility to heal our whenua and our people.

-Watch the video below filmed during our Treaty Settlement process in 2002 and listen to the kōrero
+Watch the video below and listen to the kōrero